SamanthaNeilen/JekyllBlog/BlogJekyll/_posts/2019-03-16-Securing-a-web-application-with-Azure-AD.markdown

 ### Azure Active Directory security between applications (Bearer token authentication)

-When another applications requests or posts data to your API, you will want to make sure that the API facing the public internet is secured so that only no unauthorized parties can use the API.
+When other applications request or post data to your API, you will want to make sure that the API facing the public internet is secured so that only no unauthorized parties can use the API.

-This security mechanism can leverage the Azure Active Directory via so called [access token](https://docs.microsoft.com/en-us/azure/active-directory/develop/access-tokens).
+This security mechanism can leverage the Azure Active Directory via a so-called [access token](https://docs.microsoft.com/en-us/azure/active-directory/develop/access-tokens).
 The requesting party can request a token and send it in the Authorization header of the request to the API.
 The API application can verify the validity of the token against Azure Active Directory.
 If a token is valid the API can process the request and can use the caller identity and claims from the token available for further authorization logic.

 For a guide on setting up bearer token authentication for a .NET Framework API application see the ["Build a .NET web API that integrates with Azure AD for authentication and authorization" quickstart on the Microsoft Docs pages.](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-v1-dotnet-webapi)